Faster Incremental Builds with Dune 3

 To run a build, Dune needs to do two things:

-• Load the rules: detect the workspace (determine which files to consider), parse the dune files (open them, transform them into s-expressions and stanzas), and interpret them (execute the logic to transform the stanzas into rules)
+files (open them, transform them into s-expressions and stanzas), and interpret them (execute the logic to transform the stanzas into rules) - Execute the rules: copy files around, call external processes, etc.

-The time it takes to load the rules is related to the size of the current workspace (number and size of dune files).
+files).
 This is particularly noticeable in organisations that use a monorepo (all the source code in a large Dune workspace).
 It's difficult to make this step fast because it has a lot of work to do, but it's doable by avoiding computing the same things over and over, made possible by an internal memoisation framework.
 An initial version of this system is described in this blog post.

 The time it takes to execute the rules depends on the amount of work necessary.
 For example, a clean build needs to execute most of the build actions, while a second full build usually needs to execute no rule at all.
 To make this step fast, Dune tries to avoid executing actions that wouldn't change the final outcome (a technique called early cutoff), and it executes independent actions in parallel.